glomotion/mission-control/README.md

-# mission-control
+# NASA MissionControl App.
-A NodeJS app that was build for a coding challenge based around the control of Mars Rovers.
+A NodeJS app built for a coding challenge based on the control of Mars Rovers.

-# install:
+# Install:
+Checkout the repository, and then:
 ```
 $ yarn install
   // or
 $ npm i
 ```

-# run:
+# Run:
 ```
 $ yarn demo // boots up the app using a demo text file for data input
  // or
 $ FILENAME=./src/data/[your text file here] yarn start
 ```

+# Technical assumptions:
+1 - moo
+2 - cow